 Despite being so physically sensitive, Satin Spar is actually a very powerful crystal.

 It is wonderful at dispelling and clearing negative energy.
 And this applies to the spiritual body, the physical body as well as to other crystals and objects.

 In short, you can use Satin Spar to cleanse not only a person but also other crystals or tarot cards.

 As I mentioned earlier on in this article, Satin Spar is particularly helpful for opening the crown chakra and the third eye chakra.
 But that’s not to say you can’t use it to cleanse your other chakras too.

-Satin Spar can be particularly helpful at protecting empaths, or anyone else who finds themselves victim of an energy vampire.
-It can protect you from their negativity and prevent you wasting your own energy on them.
+Satin Spar can be particularly helpful at protecting empaths, or anyone else who finds themselves the victim of an energy vampire.
+It can protect you from their negativity and prevent you from wasting your own energy on them.

 As Satin Spar is such a tranquil stone that resonates with chakras located in the head area, it can be helpful for achieving a peaceful nights sleep or for supporting in the treatment of anxiety, depression, or head pain.

 If you have difficulty meditating then try using Satin Spar, it can help you to focus the mind while also calming your thoughts.

 Satin Spar can be a helpful crystal to keep in the bedroom to create a peaceful and relaxing atmosphere.
 It’s even gentle enough to use around children and in their bedrooms.

 Try keeping a Satin Spar tower next to your bed, or a tumbled stone under your pillow, if you struggle with sleep.